Bill Lazor

-William V. Lazor (born June 14, 1972) is an American football coach who is the senior offensive assistant for the Houston Texans of the National Football League (NFL).
+William V. Lazor (born June 14, 1972) is an American football coach who is the senior defensive assistant for the Houston Texans of the National Football League (NFL).
 Lazor has previously served as the quarterbacks coach for the Washington Commanders, Seattle Seahawks, and Philadelphia Eagles.
 He is also the former offensive coordinator of the Miami Dolphins, Cincinnati Bengals, and Chicago Bears.
-He played college football as a quarterback for Cornell University from 1991 to 1993.
+He played college football as a quarterback for Cornell University from 1990 to 1993.

 Playing career

-Lazor played football at Cornell before graduating in 1994.
-He was a three-year starting quarterback and graduated with 26 passing and total offensive program records.
+Lazor played football at Cornell University.
+He was the team’s starting quarterback from 1991 to 1993.
+In 28 career games played, Lazor threw for 5,697 yards, 34 touchdowns, and 26 interceptions.
+He was inducted to the Cornell University Athletics Hall of Fame in 2012.

 Coaching career

+College football

+After graduating from Cornell, Lazor stayed with the football program, serving as an offensive assistant from 1994 to 1998, before being promoted to quarterbacks coach and passing game coordinator in 1999, a role he held for two seasons.
+He spent 2001-2002 as the offensive coordinator and quarterbacks coach for Buffalo.

 Atlanta Falcons

 Lazor entered the NFL coaching ranks in 2003 under head coach Dan Reeves as the Atlanta Falcons offensive quality control coach.

 Washington Redskins

 Lazor spent four seasons with the Washington Redskins, two of which were spent as the quarterbacks coach for head coach Joe Gibbs.
 During the 2004 and 2005 seasons, Lazor served as an offensive assistant.